Honors Credit

 Course Description: How do we decide what is right and fair?
 When, if ever, is it permissible to break the law?
 What role should mercy and revenge play in legal and moral judgment?
 How should we respond to historical wrongs and how can we rectify social and legal injustices today?
 Such questions have not only preoccupied jurists and philosophers but have also figured prominently in literature.
 In this Honors UNIFI course, we consider how imaginative writers from ancient Greece to the present day have examined the nature, problems, and possibilities of justice.
 Literary texts may include: Sophocles’ Antigone; Susan Glaspell’s “A Jury of Her Peers”; Lorraine Hansberry’s A Raisin in the Sun; Franz Kafka’s “In the Penal Colony”; the film adaptation of Harper Lee’s To Kill a Mockingbird; Shirley Jackson’s “The Lottery”; and Mary Shelley’s Frankenstein.
 We examine the laws depicted in these texts, as well issues such as literature on trial and law as narrative.
 Activities include mock trials of characters, case study and legal research, a creative-writing project, and class debates.
 At the same time that we examine the contributions of literature to pressing moral, ethical, and legal debates, we will work on developing close reading and writing skills.
 Through class discussions and workshops, as well as short written assignments and formal essays, students will learn how to trace patterns in texts; how to analyze devices such as language, imagery, and tone; how to gather textual evidence to support your claims; and how to craft clear, well-organized, and well-developed arguments.
 By the end of the course, students will have gained a deeper understanding of the nature and possibilities of justice; learn to articulate appropriate professional and personal judgments that are rooted in an ethical and moral foundation; and apply these tools in order to promote stronger communities and a just society.

 Professor Biography: Dr. Jolene Zigarovich is an Associate Professor of English in the Department of Languages & Literatures.
 Her teaching interests include the long eighteenth century, women writers, Romanticism, and Gothic literature.
 She is author of Writing Death and Absence in the Victorian Novel: Engraved Narratives, and editor of Sex and Death in Eighteenth-Century Literature as well as TransGothic in Literature and Culture.
 Her monograph Death and the Body in the Eighteenth-Century Novel (University of Pennsylvania Press, 2023) had the support of the National Endowment for the Humanities.
-Currently, she is working on two new book projects that engage law and iterature, Victorian Necropolitics: Legislating the Dead Body and the Novel, 1847-1874 and Legal Bodies: Women, Economies, and the Law in the Eighteenth-Century Novel.
+Currently, she is working on two new book projects that engage law and literature, Victorian Necropolitics: Legislating the Dead Body and the Novel, 1847-1874 and Legal Bodies: Women, Economies, and the Law in the Eighteenth-Century Novel.

 Fulfills UNIFI Responsibility or UNIFI Connect Elective

-Dr. Calderón, 12:00-12:50pm MWF
+Dr. Preston, 2:00-2:50pm MWF

 Fulfills UNIFI Responsibility or UNIFI Connect Elective

-POL AMER 1014-03 Power & Politics in the U.S.
+- POLSCI 1014-05 Power & Politics in U.S.

-Dr. Holmes, 10:00-10:50 MWF
+Dr. Holmes, 11:00am-12:15pm T/Th

 Fulfills UNIFI Human Condition-Domestic or UNIFI Connect Elective